jorgeg922/Robotic-Hand/README.md

 # RoboticHand
-Robotic prosthetic hand designed and programmed as part of my senior design project.
+Robotic prosthetic hand designed and programmed as part of my senior design project (CSUS Spring 2016).

+The following is the draft of our project proposal:

 Team Members:
 Espinoza, Jesus; Gonzales, Jorge; Guzman, Omar; Ladesma, MarcoAntonio